sirarthur3/vsts-docs/docs/pipelines/ecosystems/deploy-linux-vm.md

                   targetType: 'inline'
                   script: |
                     # Modify deployment script based on the app type
-                    echo "Starting deployment script run"
+                    Write-Output "Starting deployment script run"
                     sudo java -jar '$(Pipeline.Workspace)/drop/**/target/*.jar'
             routeTraffic:
               steps:
-              - script: echo routing traffic
+              - script: Write-Output routing traffic
             postRouteTraffic:
               steps:
-              - script: echo health check post-route traffic
+              - script: Write-Output health check post-route traffic
             on:
               failure:
                 steps:
-                - script: echo Restore from backup!
+                - script: Write-Output Restore from backup!
 This is on failure
               success:
                 steps:
-                - script: echo Notify!
+                - script: Write-Output Notify!
 This is on success
     ```
     With each run of this job, deployment history is recorded against the `<environment name>` environment that you have created and registered the VMs.